The Canmore Folk Music Festival takes place in Centennial Park and at the Miners’ Union Hall in the heart of downtown Canmore

 Emergencies and First Aid

 Contact the information booth or a security volunteer.
-St. John’s Ambulance personnel are on duty for the duration of the festival, located next to the permanent washrooms (the brown building) behind the food booths.
+St. John’s Ambulance personnel are on duty for the duration of the festival, located in the field near the front gate.

 Lost and Found